Cavity-induced quantum droplets: Conclusions

 Although we have focused on the simplest form of a cavity-induced long-range interaction, the theory can account for any envelope function $f(\bm{r},\bm{r}')$ and system dimension.
-However, analytical solvability requires the existence of an approximation of the envelope Fourier transform as in Eq.~(\ref{KroneckerDelta}).
-Our theory, e.g., can easily be applied \cite{companionPaper} to multimode cavities with an envelope $f(x, x')=\exp[-(x-x')^2/\xi^2]$ \cite{mivehvar2021cavity}.
+Our theory, e.g., can directly be applied \cite{companionPaper} to multimode cavities with an envelope $f(x, x')=\exp[-(x-x')^2/\xi^2]$ \cite{mivehvar2021cavity}.
 Those have been studied in a lattice with quantum Monte Carlo techniques \cite{karpov2022light} and in terms of numerical solutions for ring cavities \cite{masalaeva2023tuning}. \\

-{\em Conclusions.}\ We have shown that a mean-field stable uniform BEC can be turned into a stable quantum droplet when coupled to a single-mode cavity with transverse pumping.
-The zero-point energy of the cavity quantum fluctuations provides a stabilizing attractive quantum correction to the mean-field BEC contact interaction energy for negative cavity detuning.
-The dependence of the attractive term on the BEC volume is crucially influenced by the shape of the cavity mode function, which determines the cavity-induced atom-atom interaction potential Eq.~(\ref{cavityInteractionPotential}).
-The Fourier transform of the mode function envelope determines the roton eigenfrequency and thus the finite-size behavior of the roton energy contribution.
-An alternative view is that the cavity quantum fluctuations, once strongly coupled to the BEC, exert a significant negative pressure on the atomic cloud. \\

-The equilibrium density of cavity-induced quantum droplets can be tuned by varying external cavity parameters, such as the strength of the transverse pump or the cavity detuning.
-The self-boundness should be the key experimental fingerprint of these quantum objects.
-If a BEC is prepared, coupled to the cavity, and then released by removing the confinement, the self-bound nature could be revealed by absorption imaging whether the cloud maintains its volume or expands.
-Finally, we note that the thermal pressure in the low-temperature limit $P_{\text{th}} = M^{3/2}\pi^2(k_{\rm B}T)^4/[\:\!90(gn)^{3/2}\:\!]$ would contribute in an experimental implementation.
-However, any realization would be based on the principal mechanism that the cavity quantum fluctuations realize competing interactions in the atoms that is fundamentally different from other quantum droplets and falls into the category (D3) in our classification. \\